 It’s comparatively easy to set-up your shop on Etsy, versus other platforms.
 All you need are an active mailing ID, and items to list.

-Etsy is also relatively cheap place to sell home and furnishings online.
+The fees on Etsy for selling home and furnishings online compare favorably to other platforms.
 Each product listing costs only 10¢ a month, with a 4-month minimum.
 Compare this to a minimum listing fee of 50¢ on eBay, and 99¢ on Amazon.

 Make sure your products are most appealing to women.
 Similar to Pinterest, more than 85% of both shoppers and sellers on Etsy are female.